 On 20 December 2000 he was awarded an Honorary Doctorate of Technology by Curtin University.

 On 11 August 2003 he was sworn in as the twenty-fourth Governor-General of the Commonwealth of Australia, serving in that capacity until 5 September 2008.
-Upon his retirement as Governor-General, he accepted Chairmanship of FDI, Outcomes Australia and Soils for Life, along with patronages of a number of other not-for-profit organisations.
+Upon his retirement as Governor-General, he served as Chairman of the Royal Flying Doctor Service, Outcomes Australia, the Global Foundation and the Diamond Jubilee Trust Australia.

 Major General Jeffery is a Companion of the Order of Logohu (PNG), a Knight of St John, a Citizen of Western Australia, a Paul Harris Fellow and an honorary life member of the Returned and Services League.